Testspieler09/todo/README.md

     - if terminal can display color the task will be shown in different colors based on importance
 1. Support for task steps (just 1 layer for now)
     - e.g. Big Task -> Step 1, Step 2, etc
+1. Some advanced functionality
+    - reorder task, filter by label, importance etc.

 ## Usage